 David said many people in the Sahel depend on a few cattle and a small piece of land for survival.
 So, it’s hard for them to stock up any reserve food or agricultural supplies in the event of drought, conflict or bad harvest.

 “While before it would take one or two years to recover, now it’s longer for those people to recover.
 It’s difficult to restock cattle, for example.
 It’s difficult for them to access agricultural credit to have good input[s] and to have fertilizer.
-And in some places in the Sahel, like in Burkina Faso and Niger, there [are] some dense populated area[s] where there is degradation of land and the loss of soil fertility.
+And in some places in the Sahel, like in Burkina Faso and Niger, there [are] some densely populated area[s] where there is degradation of land and the loss of soil fertility.
 That means their agricultural yield[s] are decreasing year by year,” he said.

+That compounds the problems they already face as the price for grains, such as sorghum, millet, and maize continues to rise.
 David said, “The poor and the very poor households, as soon as they’ve exhausted their little harvest, totally depend [on] the market.
 So they have to buy the grain at higher and higher prices.
 So their purchasing power is decreasing every year.”

 Insecurity, such as the recent conflict in northern Mali, can also boost prices because agricultural products cannot get to market.
 The FAO has appealed for $113 million for its programs in the Sahel.
 However, it’s only received less than $19.5 million so far.

 “The intervention of FAO strengthens the resilience of the affected households.
 But when the affected households cannot receive the good seeds and the good fertilizer or cannot recapitalize their livestock, they stay very vulnerable and it’s a problem for the next year.
 So we definitely need additional support for the farmers and agriculture in order to decrease the impact of the forthcoming crisis,” he said.